airladon/FigureOne/README.md

 ## Getting Started

-Load the library into your HTML:
+Load the Figureone library into your HTML:

 ```html
 <script type="text/javascript" src='https://cdn.jsdelivr.net/npm/figureone@0.1.19/figureone.min.js'></script>
 ```

-Create a `div` element to draw to:
+Create a `div` element to attach the diagram to:
 ```html
 <div id="figureOneContainer" style="width: 500px; height: 500px; background-color: black;"></div>
 ```

-Then in javascript, create a shape in a diagram:
+Then in javascript, create a diagram and a shape within it:

 ```js
 const diagram = new Fig.Diagram();